Eschatologue/CM_wiki/docs/spells/9th-level.md

 Each target must make an Intelligence Saving Throw.
 On a failed save, a target takes  14d6 psychic damage and is  stunned.
 On a successful save, a target takes half as much damage and isn't  stunned.
 If a target is killed by this damage, its head explodes, assuming it has one.

-A  stunned target can make an Intelligence Saving Throw at the end of each of its turns.
+A  stunned target can make an Intelligence :d20-save: **Saving Throw** at the end of each of its turns.
 On a successful save, the stunning effect ends.

 ### Shapechange
-*9th-level transmutation*
+*9th-level Transmutation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self